 The White Pigeon Compressor Station is a natural gas compressor station.
 The purpose of the facility is to compress and maintain natural gas pipeline system pressure along the pipeline system.
 Each RICE is of a 4SLB design and is exclusively fired with pipeline quality natural gas.
-EUENGINE1 is a Caterpillar Model G3608 engine, while EUENGINE2, EUENGINE3 and EUENGINE4 are Caterpillar Model G3616 engines.
+EUENGINE2, EUENGINE3, and EUENGINE4 are Caterpillar Model G3616 engines.
 Each of these engines is equipped with oxidation catalysts to reduce CO and VOC emissions.